Zhang Jiale

 Zhang Jiale (born 22 October 2006) is a Chinese hammer thrower.
-She won the 2024 World Athletics U20 Championships, and in 2025 set a new U20 world record.
-She won the bronze medal at the 2025 World Championships.
+In 2025, she won the bronze medal at the senior World Athletics Championships in Tokyo, and became the U20 world record holder.
+She previously won the gold medal at the 2024 U20 World Championships and 2024 Asian U20 Athletics Championships, as well as the 2023 Asian U18 Championships.

-Career
+Biography

+Born in Zibo, Shandong province, Zhang is coached by Ye Kuigang, a former international hammer thrower and two-time Chinese National Games champion, part of a training group with compatriot Zhao Jie.

-She threw 66.81 metres to win the 2023 Asian U18 Athletics Championships in Tashkent, Uzbekistan.
+Zhang threw 66.81 metres to win the hammer throw at the 2023 Asian U18 Athletics Championships in Tashkent, Uzbekistan, in April 2023.
 In April 2024, she won the hammer throw at the Asian Athletics U20 Championships in Dubai with a throw of 66.79 metres.

-She threw 68.95 metres to win the gold medal at the 2024 World Athletics U20 Championships in the hammer throw in Lima, Peru, having also qualified with the best distance, with a 65.73m effort in the second round.
+She threw 68.95 metres to win the gold medal at the 2024 World Athletics U20 Championships in the hammer throw in Lima, Peru, having also qualified with the leading distance, a 65.73m effort in the second round.